xendfinance/assetchain-starterkits/README.md

 - Edit your smart contract test in: `/hardhat/test`.
 To run test use `yarn hardhat:test`

-## Contributing to AssetChain Starterkit
+## Contributing to Asset Chain Starterkit

-We welcome contributions to AssetChain Starterkit
+We welcome contributions to Asset Chain Starterkit<br/>

-Please see [CONTRIBUTING.MD](https://github.com/xendfinance/assetchain_starterkits/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing.
+Please see [CONTRIBUTING.MD](https://github.com/xendfinance/assetchain_starterkits/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing.<br/>

-With :heart:, <a href="https://github.com/KodeSage" target="_blank">James Harrison</a> and <a href="https://github.com/theiceeman" target="_blank">KelvinIOT</a>
+With :heart: <a href="https://github.com/KodeSage" target="_blank">James Harrison</a> & <a href="https://github.com/theiceeman" target="_blank">KelvinIOT</a>